Ralph H. Baer

 - US National Medal of Technology

-Baer was born on 8 March 1922 in Germany, and went to the United States in 1938 when his Jewish family fled the Nazis.
+Baer was born on 8 March 1922 in Germany and immigrated to the United States in 1938 when his Jewish family fled the Nazis.
 He died on 6 December 2014.

-An IEEE Fellow and member of the US National Inventors Hall of Fame, Baer’s honors include the 2014 IEEE Edison Medal, the 2006 US National Medal of Technology, and the 2013 IEEE Region 1 Technological Innovation Award.
-Baer was the owner of R.H.
-Baer Consultants, Manchester, NH, USA.
+An IEEE Fellow and member of the US National Inventors Hall of Fame, Baer’s honors include the 2014 IEEE Edison Medal, the 2006 US National Medal of Technology, the 2008 IEEE Masaru Ibuka Consumer Electronics Award, and the 2013 IEEE Region 1 Technological Innovation Award.
+Baer owned R.H.
+Baer Consultants, Manchester, New Hampshire, USA.

 In addition, Baer's work was recognized by IEEE Milestone #158, "Interactive Video Games, 1966" dedicated on 21 September 2015.
 The citation reads as follows: "The "Brown Box" console, developed at Sanders Associates - later BAE Systems - between 1966 and 1968, was the first interactive video game system to use an ordinary home television set.
 This groundbreaking device and the production-engineered version Magnavox Odyssey game system (1972) spawned the commercialization of interactive console video games, which became a multi-billion dollar industry."
 The plaque is posted on the building's exterior at 95 Canal St., Nashua, New Hampshire 03064.